ZiqianXie/torchdiffeq/README.md

 This library provides ordinary differential equation (ODE) solvers implemented in PyTorch.
 Backpropagation through ODE solutions is supported using the adjoint method for constant memory cost.
 For usage of ODE solvers in deep learning applications, see reference [1].

 As the solvers are implemented in PyTorch, algorithms in this repository are fully supported to run on the GPU.
+## Modification
+Removed `torch.autograd.functional` dependency by removing the `odeint_event` function to be run on torch 1.4.0.

 ## Installation